Short on time? Here is the best adware removal tool in 2023:

 Top Brands That Didn’t Make the Cut

 - Heimdal.
-Heimdal is good at detecting adware and other types of malware, but it’s more difficult to use and understand than most other internet security products.
+Heimdal is good at detecting adware and other types of malware, but it’s more difficult to use and understand than most other internet security products, which lost it a place on my list.

 - Webroot.
 Webroot has a fast antivirus scanner, decent web protections, and a user-friendly interface.
 However, Webroot’s adware detection rates were pretty bad during testing — it missed most of my adware samples.